 8. UDM notifies the GMLC who had subscribed the UE registration at step 5a using Nudm_EventExposure_Notify service operation, which includes "SUPI" and UE registration status.

-9. GMLC initiates Deferred 5GC-MT-LR Procedure (from step 2 onwards) as described in clause 6.1.3 or clause 6.3.
+9. GMLC initiates Deferred 5GC-MT-LR Procedure as described in step 5b.

+For steps 5a, 5b and 9 responses may be aggregated, by the NEF for responses to AF and by the GMLC for responses to LCS Client.

 6.3.1 Initiation and Reporting of Location Events